Duracell is a U.S headquartered global manufacturing company that produces batteries and smart power systems

 APPROACH TO TAX RISK MANAGEMENT AND GOVERNANCE

 The Board has ultimate responsibility for tax risk management and governance, supported by the Chief Financial Officer.
 Operational responsibility for implementation of the strategy, tax compliance, risk management and general tax matters falls to the Tax Director.

-We are committed to paying the correct amount of tax at the correct time in accordance with all relevant laws and regulations, both in letter and in spirit.
+We strive to pay the correct amount of tax at the correct time in accordance with all relevant laws and regulations, both in letter and in spirit.
 We aim to maintain compliance via a system of internal governance using appropriately qualified and experienced staff.
 Where applicable tax advice is sought from external advisors in respect of material transactions or when staff do not have the necessary expertise or skills required in a particular area.

 ATTITUDE TO TAX PLANNING